darkedges/DeveloperVM/README.md

 # Development VM

-Creates an initial Common Development Environment
+Creates an initial Common Development Environment and install the following in a Centos 7 Virtual Machine.

+* Ansible
+* Packer
+* Docker
+* Gradle / Ant via SDKMan
+* nvm and nodejs
+* Android SDK

 ## Pre-Requisites